-Welcome to the Comparative Biospheromics Network — a U.S.-launched international initiative to study ecosystem resilience and biosafety through distributed ecotron research.
+Welcome to the Comparative Biospheromics Network — An international initiative to study ecosystem resilience through distributed research using computational and physical models.

 Human activities are pushing ecosystems beyond known thresholds.
 Synthetic biology offers a multitude of potentially promising solutions, but the field is advancing faster than our ability to test its fitness and safety at the ecosystem level.
 Most of our models still rely on tiny plots, oversimplified variables, or isolated lab studies.